 - 1. Select Get Started from the toolbar. - 2.
 Select Add servers and click Next. - 3.
 On the Manual Entry tab, specify the server information. - Server-This is the name or IP address of the server or appliance to be added to the console.
-See the following NAT configuration section if you have a NAT environment. - User name-For a server, specify a user that is a member of the Double-Take Admin or Double-Take Monitors security group on the server.
-For an appliance, specify the root user or another user that has the administrator role on the appliance. - Password-Specify the password associated with the User name you entered. - 4.
+See the following NAT configuration section if you have a NAT environment. - User name-For a server, specify a user that is a member of the Double-Take Admin or Double-Take Monitors security group on the server. - Password-Specify the password associated with the User name you entered. - 4.
 You can expand the More Options section to configure the following settings. - Domain-If you are working in a domain environment, specify the Domain. - Associate with Double-Take Linux Appliance-This field is not applicable to Double-Take Move. - 5.
 After you have specified the server or appliance information, click Add. - 6.
 Repeat steps 3 through 5 for any other servers or appliances you want to add. - 7.
 If you need to remove servers or appliances from the list of Servers to be added, highlight a server and click Remove.
 You can also remove all of them with the Remove All button. - 8.
 When your list of Servers to be added is complete, click OK.